Skip to main content

 What happens next?

-Following this first round of consultation we will develop a detailed design for the substation layout, including locations for buildings, access route and working areas.
-We will publish a report summarising the feedback received in this first round of consultation and how this has influenced our proposals.
+Following this second round of consultation we will develop a detailed design for the substation layout, including proposed locations for buildings, access route and working areas.

 We will carry out a detailed Environmental Impact Assessment (EIA), and hold further consultation, before we finalise our proposals and submit a planning application under the Town and Country planning (Scotland) Act 1997 (as amended) to both Fife Council and Clackmannashire Council.
 This is because the proposed substation and underground cable site it within the Fife Council area, while the proposed access route from the A876 is within the Clackmannanshire Council area.